vipulnaik/diet-exercise-health/events/2025/2025-12-22-reduced-hearing-in-left-ear.md

   ears and the latter also passed; this was the same result as I had gotten for the equivalent tests I did around 11:10 PM (shortly before the ear drop application).

+## Continued monitoring of reduced hearing issues over the next few days and second application of earwax on 2026-01-04 (overnight from 2026-01-03)

+### Minimum audible volume and balance test results over the interim period

+I continued to do minimum audible volume and balance tests with normal headphones over the next few days.

+* 2025-12-26 afternoon: gap of about 4/64, with minimum audible volume in left ear 1/64 at 100% YouTube volume; could only hear muffled sounds at 1/64 at 50% YouTube volume

+* 2025-12-27 night: similar result as on 2025-12-26 afternoon

+* 2025-12-28 night: similar result as on 2025-12-26 afternoon

+* 2025-12-30 night: similar result as on 2025-12-26 afternoon

+* 2026-01-03 afternoon/evening: gap down to 2/64, with minimum audible
+  volume in left ear 1/64 at about 50% YouTube volume, compared to about 25-30% YouTube volume for right ear

+* 2026-01-04 just past midnight from 2026-01-03: similar result as on 2026-01-03 afternoon

+A few observations:

+* The data as recorded suggests stagnation for a few days after the ear drop application and then a sudden improvement.
+But the 4/64 versus 3/64 versus 2/64 difference is not very precise, and it's possible that the 2025-12-30 result was already down to a 3/64 gap but I subjectively assessed it as 4/64.

+* Prior to ear drop application, I had a phenomenon where the gap would be more early in the morning and resolve itself by the evening.
+However, after ear drop application, the gap doesn't seem to have that sort of intra-day variation.
+It isn't clear if the ear drop application played a causal role here.

+### Speculation

+I have anecdotally noticed a bit more earwax coming out of my left ear over the past week, so one possibility is that in addition to the earwax that came out immediately as a result of the ear drop application, it softened the earwax and made more come out.
+This might be driving the improvement in hearing over time.

+The end to intra-day variation is puzzling, but it might reflect some movement of the earwax as a result of the ear drop application, which changed the microgeography in a way that's less amenable to intra-day variation.

+### Thinking behind seeking a second round of ear drop application in the left ear

+My hope with the second round of ear drop application is to get more clarity to help determine the priority of making an appointment for earwax removal.
+Some of the things I hope to learn are:

+* Does a similar quantity of earwax come out as before, or is it less?
+  This will give me a better sense of the time series of removed earwax volume with a function of iteration count.
+If it's pretty similar to last time, then the model is something like "layers of earwax" with each round of ear drop application successfully removing the outer layer.
+On the other hand, if very little comes out this time, the model is more like "easy-to-remove versus hard-to-remove earwax" where the easy-to-remove earwax comes off with the ear drops whereas the hard-to-remove earwax needs the use of earwax removal tools by an audiologist.

+* How is the hearing in my left ear affected?
+I expect that if not much earwax comes out, it's very unlikely (though still possible) that the hearing in my left ear will improve immediately, and if it improves gradually, I would not attribute it to the second round of ear drop application.
+On the other hand, if a decent amount of earwax comes out, comparable with the first time, it will be interesting to see how it affects my hearing.
+If the hearing in my left ear improves immediately or over the coming week, I will attribute it as a likely consequence of ear drop application.

+I chose to wait nine days after the first application, for two reasons.
+First, given the alkaline nature of the ear drops, it is recommended to not apply them more often than once a week in any given ear.
+Second, I wanted to wait a week to see if the problem resolves itself.